leeping/geomeTRIC/README.md

 Please refer to the example calculations for how to run the code.
 The commands to execute the code are contained in "command.sh".

+## Citation

+If this code has benefited your research, please support us by citing our publication:

+Wang, L.-P.; Song, C.C.
+(2016) "Geometry optimization made simple
+with translation and rotation coordinates", J. Chem, Phys.
+144, 214108.
+DOI: 10.1063/1.4952956